HimanshiNayak/TechFlow/README.md

-# SkillStream🏫
+# Teach Flow🏫

 ## Introduction
-SkillStream is a full-stack web application designed to help users access handpicked, high-quality free courses.
+Teach Flow is a full-stack web application designed to help users access handpicked, high-quality free courses.
 This platform ensures seamless user experience and efficient course management with a focus on security and scalability.

 ## Features